manshantsingh/IAT167_FinalProject/README.md

 # Final_Project
 IAT-167 Final Project

-This game contains sprites that based on Red ball 4 (Volume 1 & 2), the music extracted from Red Ball 4 Volume 2 and some level designs from Red ball 1.
+This game contains sprites that were made by me but are based on Red ball 4 (Volume 1 & 2).
+The music is extracted from Red Ball 4 Volume 2 and some level designs were inspired from Red ball 1.

 This Game was used as an assignment submission in a university course and is just for educational purposes.